bonfire-networks/needle/README.md

 way.
 There may be some performance benefit, we didn't benchmark it.

 The migration is slightly more complex, we have to decide what type of a pointer it is.
-Pointers come in three categories:
+Needle come in three categories:

 * A strong pointer is not nullable and is deleted when the object it points to is deleted.